US strike shows Afghanistan still terror base

 "The President has made good on his word when we left.
 He said the United States did not need to keep sending thousands of American men and women to fight and die in Afghanistan," White House National Security Adviser Jake Sullivan said on NBC's Today show.
 "After 20 years of war to keep this country safe, he said we would be able to continue to target and take out terrorists in Afghanistan without troops on the ground.
 And over this weekend, with this swift and decisive action that he ordered, he delivered on that promise."

-Concerns about al-Qaida's efforts to regroup inside Taliban-controlled Afghanistan are hardly new.
+Concerns about al-Qaeda's efforts to regroup inside Taliban-controlled Afghanistan are hardly new.

 The UN report also noted that ISIS-K — the group that carried out a massive attack that killed 13 US troops and dozens of Afghans near the Kabul International Airport just days before the US completed its withdrawal last year — has become increasingly active in northern and eastern Afghanistan.
 That's a worry for the West though ISIS-K and the Taliban espouse different ideologies and interests, with ISIS-K carrying out a bloody insurgency against the Taliban and religious minorities across Afghanistan.